Burwell, Cambridgeshire: Burwell Museum

 The museum shows life through the centuries on the edge of the Cambridgeshire fens.
 Opened in 1992, it occupies a collection of buildings, some reconstructed from other sites, such as an 18th-century timber-framed barn, and others built in local style mainly with reclaimed materials, such as the wagon sheds/granary display area.

 The displays are set out as "scenes" (resembling stage sets) with groups of artefacts making up each, to give an idea of how, where and when items were used.
 Themes and exhibits cover agriculture, period rooms and household items, military life, a blacksmith's shop, a reconstruction of a Roman potter's workshop, a Victorian school room, and vintage vehicles, carts and farm equipment.

 The museum is a regular venue for school trips.
 Eight local schoolchildren appeared in 2012 in a TV programme about the Cambridgeshire fens that was filmed here.

 The neighbouring Grade II*-listed windmill, Stevens' Mill, forms part of the museum and opens with it.
 It was probably built about 1820.
 It stayed in the Carter family until 1884, when it was sold to George Mason, who had been the tenant miller.
 By the 1920s, the mill, at one time powered also by steam, was owned by the Stevens family.
 When Warren Stevens retired in 1955, the mill became redundant and fell into disrepair.
 The Burwell Museum obtained funding of £400,000 from Heritage Lottery Fund to restore it.

 Religion

-Church of England

 Burwell has a large, Grade I-listed parish church in the High Street in the south of the village.
 Dedicated to St Mary the Virgin, the church is in Perpendicular Gothic style and dates back to the 15th century, although some parts are older.
-It has an active churchgoing membership of 50–70.
-The vicar since April 2011 is Rev. Dr Eleanor Williams.

-Baptist Church

-At the northern end of the village, Burwell has a Baptist church with a membership of about 50.
-Since May 2015, the minister has been Rev. Chris Johnson.
+At the northern end of the village, Burwell has a Baptist church.

-Trinity Church

 Located near St Mary's, Trinity is a small church founded by a merger of the Methodist and United Reformed communities in 1988.
-It has a regular congregation of about 20.

-Others

 The nearest Roman Catholic church is Our Lady and St Etheldreda in Newmarket.
 The village has a number of former churches converted to other uses.
-The large cemetery in Ness Road has a small non-denominational chapel.
+The cemetery in Ness Road has a small non-denominational chapel.